Netflix’s ‘Orange Is the New Black’ Season 5 Leaked On Torrent, HBO’s ‘Game Of Thrones’ Season 7 Hacked Too?

 Orange Is the New Black Season 5 is expected to add 3.2 million subscribers for Netflix between April and June, according to The Hollywood Reporter.
 This is way higher than the company’s average gain of 1.8 million subscribers during the same period in the last five years.

-As the hacking group claims to leak more new episodes from upcoming TV shows, there are speculations if it managed to steal Game Of Thrones Season 7, one of the extremely awaited TV shows.
+As the hacking group claims to leak more new episodes from upcoming TV shows, there are speculations if it managed to steal Game Of Thrones Season 7.
+One of the extremely awaited TV shows is set to premiere on July 16, 2017.
 The HBO show has managed to establish a cult status among viewers, and fans are thrilled for the upcoming season.
 Under this situation, a leak might make a huge difference.
 Big studios like HBO are expected to suffer huge financial loss, if such leaks take place.

 A copy of the proposed deal between “The Dark Overlord” and Netflix has been circulating online for some time now.
 There are rumors that hackers have managed to steal a number of upcoming TV shows and also Hollywood films.
 The hackers apparently demanded tens of thousands of dollars in the rumored deal.
 “The Dark Overlord” said in February that the stolen episodes would not be leaked online.
 According to the hacking group, nobody cares about unreleased movies and TV show episodes.
 It is unclear why the group decided to leak the new episodes of the upcoming season.